-The GigE interface present on the JTEMC the I/O is used to control and receive status from the MJTE.
+The GigE interface present on the JTEMC is the interface used to control and receive status from the MJTE.
 Similarly, it provides the control and status for the embedded webserver functions.

 A block diagram of the aggregate MJTE is shown below.